 9. Host a fan art contest

-It can be helpful to always keep an eye out for all fan art, especially around the time of a new release.
-Fan art outside of a contest is still free content and a good way to engage readers.
+Readers sometimes make unsolicited fan art, especially around the time of a new release.
+Fan art outside of a contest is still free content and a good way to engage readers, so keep an eye out for it.

 10. Run a scavenger hunt giveaway